digital-land/digital-land.github.io/content/project/basic-land-and-property-unit/index.md

 ---
-name: Basic land and property unit classification
+title: Basic land and property unit classification
 one-liner: "We are going to explore how we can make land and property classifaction data available."
 status: backlog
 characteristics: